Bangkok Day 2: Kidzania | Rod Fai Night Market 2

 Thursday-Sunday | 17:00-24:00 | Ratcadaphisek Road (close to Esplanade Shopping Mall)

+Apparently this night market is so popular that there are a few other night markets that adopt the same night.
+So it quite confusing for me when I was researching on this night market.
 The original Rod Fai Night Market is in Srinakarin which is much further away.
 So we decided to go to the one at Ratchada instead.
 And once we were there, we settled for seafood at the very first stall we saw!

 All these for less than 1000 baht!
 Just nice for 4 person!
 After a filling dinner, we began to explore the night market.
 Again, the stalls are neatly organised into food sections and shops.
 I guess this is the new trend.
-As we were quite full, we did not buy much food but took lots of photos instead.

 So is it worth going?